navedrizvi/myshell/README.md

 ### To run myshell:

-1. Open terminal in directory, and enter "make".
+1. Open terminal in directory, and run "make".
 2. Enter "./myshell" to run the prompt, or in order to batch process a file follow by the optional filename.

 ### Built-in commands: